For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Thanks to wholesale supermarkets, it has been drilled into us that buying bulk-sized products over smaller items will automatically involve a saving.

-Buying a massive tub of butter rather than a small one can seem like a good deal – by getting a larger amount in one go, you're saving on expensive packaging, right?
-But some supermarkets take advantage of that assumption and will price the larger tub higher than two smaller tubs which combined have the same weight.
+Buying a massive tub of butter rather than a small one can seem like a good deal.
+But some supermarkets might take advantage of that assumption and price the larger tub higher than two smaller tubs which combined have the same weight.

 If supermarkets can use tricks, so can we.
-Did you know you can use supermarket cashback apps to get freebies and money back?
+Did you know you can use supermarket cashback apps to get money back? -

 This might totally go against your best instincts, but while packaged goods do normally cost more than loose items, this isn't always the case.

-Supermarkets rely on the fact you think this way, and will often make comparing items confusing.
+Supermarkets may rely on the fact you think this way, and as a result, make it more difficult to compare items.
 This is particularly the case with fresh produce like fruit and veg.
-For example, packaged cucumbers will be priced per item, while the price for loose ones will be displayed in grams.
+For example, packaged cucumbers could be priced per item, while the price for loose ones might be displayed in grams.

 Unfortunately, supermarket tricks aren't just for in-store shopping.
 They also use them for your online food shop – nowhere is safe.